JordanDixon2/WeekFour/notes.md

 - Downloaded data for excel work, saved it to folder called "craftingdigh".
+- Whenever I tried to place the excel information into excel, all of the information was clumped together and I could not target any columns, even after trying different settings to make sure the separators were working, I will come back to this if I have time, will move on for now.
 - Copied and pasted the url into voyant tools.
 - Copying the link and pasting it into voyant tools did not work, so I had to download the link and upload it.
 - Here is the note for my corpus ID: ea3ac9f0c7fa27331793c83984ce3b7f.
 Here is the url: https://voyant-tools.org/?corpus=ea3ac9f0c7fa27331793c83984ce3b7f